 Traffic laws are important for maintaining safety and security while driving, and one of the most important rules you need to remember is the right-of-way.
 Failure to yield right-of-way can lead to serious collisions, severe injuries, and millions of dollars in damages.
 Contact Tillmann Law to schedule your free consultation with our Portland car accident attorneys, we are available to take your call now, and will not charge a fee unless we win.

 You can find Oregon’s right-of-way laws in Chapter 811 of the Oregon Revised Statutes, which outline the rules of the road in various situations.
-To stay safe on the road and avoid additional consequences, always keep Oregon’s right-of-way laws in mind.
+To stay safe on the road and avoid additional consequences, always keep Oregon right of way laws in mind.

 Right-of-way laws are especially important at intersections without traffic lights or signals, since confusion can easily lead to an accident.
-When approaching these intersections, keep the following rules in mind.
+When approaching these intersections, keep the 4 way stop rules in mind.

 Navigating right-of-way at intersections with traffic lights is much easier than intersections without these indicators.
 When turning right at these intersections, wait until the roadway is clear and the crosswalk is free of pedestrians.
 You can usually make a right turn on a red or green light, but at some intersections, signs will prohibit you from turning on a red light.
 Keep an eye out for these indicators.